 Abstract

 The physical basis of consciousness remains one of the most elusive concepts in current science.
 One influential conjecture is that consciousness is to do with some form of information or causality.
 The integrated information theory (IIT) of consciousness proposes that a high-level consciousness with rich and specific contents corresponds directly to a hierarchically organised, irreducible pattern of causal interactions, that is, an informational structure among elements in a system.
 Here, we tested this conjecture in a simple biological system (fruit flies), estimating the information structure of the system during wakeful and anesthetized conditions.
 We found that patterns of causal interactions among populations of neurons in the fly brains during wakefulness collapsed during isoflurane anesthesia, rendering them to isolated clusters of interactions, as demonstrated by the index of consciousness proposed by IIT.
-Further, we found that the collapse was more reliable in more central regions of the brain. <Further, we found that the collapse allowed for better discrimination of wake and anesthesia in more central regions of the brain.>
+We used classification analysis to quantify the accuracy of discrimination between conscious states; we found that inforamtional structures inferred from more channels discriminates conscious states better.
+Further, we found that the collapse allowed for better discrimination of wake and anesthesia in more central regions of the brain.
+Our results speaks a potential utility of the novel concept of “informational structure” as a measure for the level of consciousness, which in turn provides a hitherto missing link between level and contents of consciousness; level and contents of consciousness corresponds to the volume and the specific shape of the information structure.

 Introduction

-The question of how subjective, conscious experience arises from physical interactions has been pondered by philosophers for centuries (e.g. Dennett 1991 c-explained; Chalmers 1995 conscious mind; need very old reference to back “centuries” claim), and now has moved into the domain of cognitive neuroscience (Dahaene et al. 2014 book, Lamme 2015 Crack of Dawn, Koch 2016 Nat Rev Neuro).
+The question of how subjective, conscious experience arises from physical interactions has been pondered by philosophers for centuries (e.g. Nagel 1974 What is it like to be a bat?
+Chalmers 1995 conscious mind; need very old reference to back “centuries” claim), and now has moved into the domain of cognitive neuroscience (Dahaene et al. 2014 book, Lamme 2015 Crack of Dawn, Koch 2016 Nat Rev Neuro).
 Because we are only able to experience our own individual consciousness, exact inference of others conscious contents (i.e., what it is like to be a bat [Nagel 1974]) seem intractable.
 However, more broader and looser inference on levels of consciousness (i.e., whether any biological organism is consciously wakeful or not) seems reasonably well inferred based on a multitude of relationships among one’s own experience across varied levels of consciousness, anatomical and physiological differences in brains, and associated functions and behaviors (Velmans 2009 J Conscious Studies, Tegmark 2017 Life 3.0, Tsuchiya & Saigo (in prep)).
 Indeed, such inferences have been widely accepted across various loss of consciousness in brain damaged patients [Laureys 2015 Neurology of Consciousness] and animals [Hudetz Mashour 2016 Anesthesia - anesthesia on monkeys, Yanagawa 2013 PLoS One - Monkey ECoG], and now becoming possible to apply to insects [Orecia & Bruno’s review, Dror’s papers, and other insect anesthesia papers, Sleep Shaw2000 Science ].

 One influential view is that consciousness arises from “self-existence”, as measured through “intrinsic information” (II).
 This view comes from both philosophy (Chalmers 1995) and physics (Tegmark 2017 Life 3.0).
 With this idea, integrated information theory (IIT; Oizumi 2014; Tononi 2016) proposes a highly specific, operationalised concept of intrinsic information as critical for the arisal of consciousness.
 II, distinct from the standard notion of Shannon information (cite Shannon paper 1948 or textbook), is defined as “differences that make a difference within a system” (Bateson 1972, Tononi 2008, Oizumi 2014).
 In other words, II is concerned with how elements of a system causally influence each other such that information is accessible to the system itself (extrinsic information, conversely, concerns how states of a system casually influence states of another, separate system; see supporting information in Oizumi 2016 PLoS Comp).